 4Cook for another 3-4 minutes until all gnocchi have floated to the top and are fully cooked in the center.
 Lift gnocchi with a fine mesh strainer or a metal spider and transfer to rimmed baking sheet.
 Drizzle with olive oil and toss to coat.
 Repeat with remaining dough.
 Cooled gnocchi can be refrigerated until ready to continue cooking.

 5To make the sauce, add olive oil and sausage to a large skillet over medium-high heat and brown the sausage for about 10 minutes.
 Remove sausage from skillet and set aside, leaving the oil behind.
 Add garlic and onion to the oil and cook over medium heat until nicely browned.
 Pour in crushed tomato and add salt, black pepper, basil, fennel, and cooked sausage.
 Simmer uncovered for 30 to 45 minutes, stirring occasionally.

 6Place a large pan over medium-high heat.
 Add 1 tablespoon of Trefethen olive oil to the pan and heat.
 Add enough gnocchi to the pan to cover the bottom without crowding, letting them sear undisturbed for about 30 seconds.
 Shake pan and sear for another 30 seconds.
 Cover pasta with sauce and simmer for 3-5 minutes.
 Taste and adjust seasoning as needed.

-7Spoon cooked gnocchi into your favorite bowl or plate and finish freshly grated parmesan.
+7Spoon cooked gnocchi into your favorite bowl or plate and finish with freshly grated parmesan.
 Enjoy!